 Our art groups currently host over 5500 child visits each year.

 We partner with dozens of homeless and emergency shelters, safe houses and low-income housing facilities, bringing art groups to the kids right where they currently reside.

-Our passionate volunteers give over 4000 hours each year to support
+Our passionate volunteers give thousands of hours each year to support

-our mission – that’s more hours than total paid staff.
+our mission – more hours than total paid staff.